 200 stroke survivors who had their stroke at least one year ago will take part in this study.
 Researchers will meet with each participant once a year for 3 years.
 Each year participants will:

 - Take part in a series of neuropsychological assessments, which investigate areas such as attention and memory.

 - Fill in some questionnaires, which measure things like anxiety and depression.

-Everyone who takes part in this research will be part of another, ongoing study run by the researchers which is collecting information about how stroke has affected participant's mood and thinking up to 6 months.
+Everyone who takes part in this research will be part of another, ongoing study run by the researchers, which is collecting information about how a stroke has affected the participants' mood and thinking up to 6 months.
 This new study will allow the researchers to follow these individuals for longer, to see how these effects of stroke evolve from the short to the long-term.

 The researchers hope that the results of this study will help us to understand more about how stroke affects mood and thinking in the long-term, the impact that these effects have on people’s lives, and how these problems change over time.